 Island hopping in El Nido is pretty much the only reason people go to Palawan in the Philippines.
 In case you didn’t know, which I didn’t really before I got there, island hopping is the thing to do in El Nido.
 Like, maybe the only thing.
 Ok, not the only thing, but it’s what most people do if they aren’t going to Nacpan or Las Cabañas.

-I figured we should do it, but then the tough part came, which tour to go on.
+I figured I should do it, but then the tough part came, which tour to go on.
 Even though there are four options (A, B, C, or D) there are two that everyone recommends.
 Everyone says the best tour in El Nido is A or C. I know some people go on multiple tours if they are in the area for a while.

-They are offered everywhere in town and they are all exactly the same.
+The island hopping tours are offered everywhere in town and they are all exactly the same.
 The only things that would be different is if the preservation fee is included, what lunch they have, and if the snorkels are included.
 After asking around a bit and talking to some less than enthusiastic people about the options, we decided on booking it through our hostel, Our Melting Pot.
 I think it was 1200 or 1500 PHP.

 This was pretty average between places, but through OMP it included the 200 PHP nature preservation fee, lunch, and snorkel gear.
 Kayaks were available once we were out on the water for 300 PHP at a couple of the stops.
 The 300 PHP kayak fee could easily be split between two or three people.